moffel1020/WallyMapEditor/README.md

 - BrawlhallaSwz - C# library for encrypting and decrypting Brawlhalla .swz files.

-- SwiffCheese - C# library for exporting flash vector graphics.
+- SwiffCheese - C# library for converting flash vector graphics into svg.

 - AbcDisassembler - C# library for parsing actionscript bytecode.
 Used to find the swz decryption key.